Stress & Overthinking

 Why Disappointing Your Parents Is a Sign Your Brain Is Working Perfectly

-It can be a sigh when you tell them an exam result.
-The way they go quiet when you share an interest they don't understand.
-Sometimes, it's just a look.
+Sometimes it's a sigh when you tell them an exam result.
+Sometimes it's the way they go quiet when you share an interest they don't understand.
+Sometimes it's just a look.
 You know the feeling that comes next: that tight feeling in your chest, your stomach dropping.
 It's the heavy, painful sense that you've disappointed them.
 Feel it.
 That's the starting point.

 This feeling can seem like proof that you're not enough, that you're failing to be the person they wanted.
 But what if that feeling isn't a sign of your failure?
 What if it's a sign that you're doing exactly what you're supposed to be doing?